alxojy/rogue-like-textgame/README.md

 Unlock doors.
 - Spacesuit 👨‍🚀  ```s```

 Needed for the player to transport to the Moon.
-It has an emergency sensor that transports the player back on Earth if they run out of O2.
+It has an emergency sensor that transports the player back to Earth if they run out of O2.
 - Oxygen Tank ```o```

 Collect O2 from the Oxygen dispenser so that you can breathe on the Moon.